canonical/spread/README.md

             - ubuntu-16.04:
                 username: ubuntu
                 password: ubuntu
+            - ubuntu-core-16-64:
+                username: my-lp-user
+                cert: true
 ```

 If the password field is defined without a username, it specifies the password
 for root to connect over SSH.
 If both username and password are provided,
 the credentials will be used to connect to the system, and password-less sudo
 must be available for the provided user.

+When the cert field is set to true, spread uses the ssh certificates for the current
+user to stablish the connection.
+In this scenario the password is not considered.

 In all cases the end result is the same: a system that executes scripts as root.